kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 The `TrainJob` will be started only when 5 GPUs are available in the cluster.

-### The Torch Spec API
+### The TorchMLPolicySource API

-The `TorchSpec` API represents the configuration for the PyTorch distributed training.
+The `TorchMLPolicySource` API represents the configuration for the PyTorch distributed training.
 This configuration allows platform engineers to explicitly configure `torchrun` setting.

 The distributed parameters are taken from the
 [PyTorch distributed launch run](https://github.com/pytorch/pytorch/blob/94dc3253a0fefbfb95fbe467ddd628e4c2eb08d7/torch/distributed/run.py).

+The `--standalone` parameter will be automatically set when `numProcPerNode > 0` and `numNodes=0`.

-For Elastic Training we will always pass the following parameters:
+For the Elastic Training we will always pass the following parameters:

 ```bash
 --rdzv-backend=c10d